Fang-Haoshu/Small-C-compiler/README.md

 ####tree.c
 This program is used to print the parse tree that has been built.
 ####IR.c
-This program can translate the parse tree into intermediate code.
+This program can translate the parse tree into LLVM codes.
-The intermediate code can be translated by LLVM.

 ##How to use it:
 There is a Makefile in this project.
 So you can just make it and run.